ABOUT / CONTACT STORE POETRY RECIPES POLICIES T-SHIRTS

 This story is really about readjusting priorities and overcoming obstacles in order to move ahead with things.

 I somehow managed to achieve a couple of key goals along the way.
 These creative projects have allowed me to connect with some of the most interesting and intelligent people out there.
-Communicating with cool people I respect and admire is one of the greatest benefits of this whole thing.
-And second, the days of self-hatred finally faded into the sunset.
+Communicating with cool people who I respect and admire is one of the great benefits of this whole thing.
+And doing what I enjoy finally caused the days of self-hatred to finally fade into the sunset.

 The album marked several 'firsts.'
 It is the first album to be mastered, thanks to the focused expertise of a recording genius who lives in Athens, Georgia.
 It is the first album with real promotion behind it, thanks to an incredibly talented PR professional in New York City.
 It is the first to feature full color artwork.
 And it is also the first to feature a bar code (blech!).

-I'm so glad I changed my life around so that I could continue doing what I enjoy.
-Just like when I was a kid, I am once again one of the happiest guys on the planet.
+Now, just like when I was a kid, I am one of the happiest guys on the planet.

-So perhaps all of these pointless little projects aren't really so pointless after all.
+So perhaps all of the pointless little projects aren't really so pointless after all.

 My name is Stephen Fievet and I am the real LMNOP.